 22. Young Balkan people are super optimistic

 Traveling through the Balkans, I’ve been really impressed with the dedication and optimism of young people towards their cities and countries.
 Rather than leaving to countries with more job opportunities, many young Balkan people are staying or choosing to get educated abroad then coming back home to open businesses.
-As a result, small businesses are thriving all over the Balkans, headed by well-educated young people with enormous passion for their country.
+As a result, small businesses are thriving all over the Balkans, headed by well-educated young people with an enormous passion for their country.

 23. Parts of the Balkans feel like a time capsule